Eagleflag88/MultiModalEvnPercption/README.md

 Darknet For Yolo: Consult the Installation Instruction

 ## SLAM Related
-Ceres: Consult the Installation Instruction; SuiteSparse and CXSparse included \
+Ceres: Consult the Installation Instruction; SuiteSparse and CXSparse are included \
 Eigen 3:
 ```
 sudo apt install libeigen3-dev
 ```
-g2o: Comes with the Repo, github commit a48ff8c\
+g2o: Comes with the repo, github commit a48ff8c\
-Geographic_Lib: A library dealing with Comes with the Repo
+Geographic_Lib: A library dealing with geographic coordinate conversion, comes with the repo

 # Building